systemsgenomics/t-sne.cancermaps/README.md

 **R libraries:**
 These R libraries are needed, for easy install, execute in R:

+Running note: use Rtsne 0.10 or 0.9 to reproduce cancermap coordinates in Mehtonen & Polonen et al.

 ```R
 # Packages, if not found, install automatically.